Achieve Uncompromising Safety and Reliability with MISRA®

 MISRA provides coding standards for developing safety-critical systems.

-MISRA is made up of manufacturers, component suppliers, and engineering consultancies.
-Experts from Perforce’s static code analysis team (formerly PRQA) are members of MISRA, too.
+MISRA is made up of vehicle manufacturers, component suppliers, and engineering consultancies.
+Perforce are members of the MISRA Consortium Limited and our experts are members of the MISRA Working Groups.

 📕 Related White Paper: How to Write Secure Code in C